No corporation should profit from or facilitate sexual exploitation.

 This staple of the supermarket checkout lane is a visually hypersexualized and verbally pornographic magazine.
 With inexhaustible predictability, Cosmopolitan accosts shoppers with covers pronouncing dozens of recycled “sex tricks” and flaunting an endless supply of hypersexualized cover models.
 Within the Cosmo magazine, and increasingly on its website, it relentlessly glamorizes things like public, anal, group, and violent sex to its young female readership.

-For the past eight years, the U.S. Department of Justice (DOJ) refused to enforce existing federal obscenity laws (hardcore pornography) despite the fact that these laws have been upheld by the U.S. Supreme Court and previously enforced.
-This gross negligence gave a free pass to producers and distributors of pornography and enabled the culture of sexual exploitation to flourish.
+For the past ten years, the U.S. Department of Justice (DOJ) refused to enforce existing federal obscenity laws (hardcore pornography) despite the fact that these laws have been upheld by the U.S. Supreme Court and previously enforced.
+This gross negligence gave a free pass to producers and distributors of pornography and has enabled the culture of sexual exploitation to flourish.
 Will the new leadership at DOJ take robust action against the purveyors of obscenity?